-Since taking over a program that had fallen on hard times, Mark Schmidt keeps proving what a high quality coach he is.
+Since taking over a program that had fallen on hard times, Mark Schmidt has earned wide spread acknowledgment as one of the best coaches in the Atlantic 10.
 And, he’s a perfect match for St. Bonaventure and its fans.

-He was rewarded with a new contract through the 2021-22 season, with salary raises for him and his staff funded totally by private donors.
+In 2016, he was rewarded with a new contract through the 2021-22 season, with salary raises for him and his staff funded totally by Bonnies donors.

-“I’ve said many times that Mark is one of the best coaches in the Atlantic 10 Conference,” said St. Bonaventure AD Tim Kenney, who had been an associate AD at Atlantic 10 rival UMass prior to being hired at Bona in 2015.
+“I’ve said many times that Mark is one of the best coaches in the Atlantic 10 Conference,” St. Bonaventure AD Tim Kenney said in 2016.
 “This is a well-deserved extension, not just based upon last season but the whole nine years he has been at St. Bonaventure.
 Mark has set a standard of excellence and we are committed to him long-term as our head coach.”

 “I am happy to continue to help St. Bonaventure basketball be as competitive as we possibly can,” said Schmidt.
 “We have established the program to the point where we compete every year, and that is mainly a credit to our players and to my staff.
 I am glad for our players, for the staff and my family to make this commitment.”

-Donors continue to support Schmidt’s efforts as both the BAF and Sixth Man Club have seen new fundraising records set over the past four years.
+Donors continue to support Schmidt’s efforts as both the BAF and Sixth Man Club have seen new fundraising records set over the past six years.

 Jesse Fleming – Women’s Basketball